Case Study: Capacity and Consent to Medical Treatment

-2. If you were the GP in this scenario, what would you do to determine if Nina has capacity?
+2. If you were the GP in this scenario, how would you determine if Nina has capacity?

-The GP should explore whether Nina has capacity to consent by asking questions to determine whether she understands that she is anaemic; that she requires a blood transfusion to treat this; and that she understands the associated risks of consenting to or refusing the blood transfusion.
+The GP should explore whether Nina has capacity to consent by asking questions to determine whether she understands that she is anaemic; that she requires a blood transfusion to treat this; and the associated risks of consenting to or refusing the blood transfusion.

-If the GP is uncertain whether Nina has capacity, he should refer Nina for a formal capacity assessment by a medical practitioner with expertise in this.
+If the GP is not certain that Nina has capacity, he should refer Nina for a formal capacity assessment by a medical practitioner with expertise in this.

-3. In this case, do you think Nina has the capacity to consent to the administration of a blood transfusion?
+3. In this case, do you think Nina has capacity to consent to a blood transfusion?
 Why or why not?

 It is unlikely that Nina has capacity to consent to the blood transfusion due to her current cognitive state.
-Her confused behaviour (e.g. claiming that Susan is trying to kill her) indicates that she does not currently have insight into her condition, and that she is unable to make informed decisions about her healthcare at this time.
-If Nina does not have capacity, provided Alison (her daughter) is Nina’s legally recognised substitute decisionmaker she may be able to consent to the blood transfusion on Nina’s behalf.
+Her confused behaviour (e.g. claiming that Susan is trying to kill her) indicates that she does not currently have insight into her condition, and that she is unable to make informed decisions about her treatment at this time.
+If Nina does not have capacity, as she does not have an Advance Care Directive consent will be required from Nina’s legally recognised substitute decision-maker.

 4. Does Nina’s dementia mean that she will always lacks capacity for treatment decisions?